Murals to Faux Finishing including Marbling, Wood Graining, Instructions, Tips and Tricks, Marketing, How to Faux

 Wait a minute…..
 Hold on….. that’s drywall?

-you name it I probably been there at on time or another faux woodgraining something.
-I have woodgrained some pretty strange things in my day and my latest was a P T Cruiser but that’s another story I’ll tell ya about soon.
+you name it I have probably been there at on time or another faux woodgraining something.
+I have wood-grained some pretty strange things in my day and my latest was a PT Cruiser but that’s another story I’ll tell ya about soon.

-It isn’t rocket science I know but if not done correctly one mud will sand lighter than the other and will not level to the existing textures density which will transfer through the base paint, so even though it looks and feels smooth to the touch it actually is not and if you don’t know what to look for or “feel for” it will only be until after you prime and paint will you know if you got it right.
+It isn’t rocket science I know but if not done correctly one mud will sand lighter than the other and will not level to the density of the existing texture which will transfer through the base paint, so even though it looks and feels smooth to the touch it actually is not and if you don’t know what to look for or “feel for” it will only be until after you prime and paint will you know if you got it right.
 Trust me you will know when you hit the surface with that first layer of glaze.
 If you did it right the first layer will have a nice even look if not you will see the actual texture “ghost” through the glaze.
-Only a pro is going to know if that surface is perfect or not and an old painters saying is if you can feel it with your hand you will see it…
+The only pro is going to know if that surface is perfect or not and an old painter saying is if you can feel it with your hand you will see it…

 Faux painted woodgrained drywall builtin cabinet